Koskotas scandal: White House dinner

 In October 1987, Koskotas was invited to a dinner by Ronald Reagan at the White House, but at the event, Secret Service discovered that Koskotas was under a six-year-old federal indictment for some of his crimes committed when he was living in the US until 1979 and they arrested him.
 He was released with a bail of one million dollars, but his passport was withheld pending trial.
-Koskotas went to the Greek embassy accompanied by Alexis Papahelas, who at the time was a journalist in Grammi, and requested documentation to return to Greece by claiming that he had lost his passport.
+Koskotas went to the Greek embassy, accompanied by Alexis Papahelas, who at the time was a journalist in Grammi, and requested documentation to return to Greece by claiming that he had lost his passport.
 Upon his return to Greece, Koskotas attempted to buy more mass media companies in response to publishers' requests for judicial investigation.

 Assistance from PASOK

 The negative publicity of Koskotas and rumors caused depositors of the Bank of Crete to withdraw their money, causing liquity concerns.
 At that point, Ioannis Palaiokrassas, who was a member of the parliamentary committee inquiring the Koskotas affair stated, "We know that in the summer of 1988, during which Koskotas met with the prime minister at least once, large sums of money were deposited with the Bank of Crete by a dozen governmental organizations and enterprises."
 Approximately $35 million was deposited into the Bank of Crete, doubling its deposits, from various state companies, including Attica Bank, Hellenic Post, Olympic Airways, and Greek Telecommunications Corporation (OTE).

 In June 1988, the Bank of Greece attempted to audit the Bank of Crete, and Koskotas feared what might be uncovered and requested that the audit be paused through his connections to PASOK.
-Judicial investigations of the scandal were stalled by the Minister of Justice Koutsogiorgas.
-However, the Chief Judge of the Court of Appeals, Dimitris Blachos, went for holidays in Corfu on 5 July 1988, leaving the next judge in seniority in charge, Dimitris Tsevas, who re-initiated the judicial inquiry on 11 July 1988.
+Judicial investigations of the scandal were stalled by the Minister of Justice Agamemnon Koutsogiorgas.
+However, the Chief Judge of the Court of Appeals, Dimitris Blachos, went on holiday in Corfu on 5 July 1988, leaving the next judge in seniority in charge, Dimitris Tsevas, who re-initiated the judicial inquiry on 11 July 1988.
 Upon hearing the news, Blachos interrupted his holidays and reported Tsevas for disciplinary violation.
 At the same time, the newspaper Eleftherotypia published the initial findings of the judicial inquiry.
-In August 1988, the Minister of Justice Agamemnon Koutsogiorgas enacted a special Secrecy Act legislation (Law 1806/1988) that provided Koskotas protection from potential investigations.
+In August 1988, Koutsogiorgas enacted a special Secrecy Act legislation (Law 1806/1988) that provided Koskotas protection from potential investigations.